rjray/advent-2020-clojure/src/advent_of_code/README.md

 ## [day03.clj](day03.clj)

-Day 3 (4520/4482, approx 29 minutes).
+Day 3 (4520/4482, approx. 29 minutes).
 This one was much more fun than day 2 had been.
 I spent too much time on parsing the input into a usable data structure than I should have.
 Once I had part 1 done, I quickly learned that I should have parameterized the two slope values for the calculations.
 Which I KNEW I should have when I was writing it, but when you're in a hurry...

 Part 2 was pretty quick after part 1 was done.
 I was slowed by an overflow error stemming from forgetting that one of the new slopes could move past the end of the Y-range, which hadn't been an issue in part 1.
 Still, I improved my performance over day 2 and jumped up a few places on the two leaderboards I'm on (NVIDIA and Clojurians).